 Located in the Fairmount Neighborhood of Philadelphia, PA, and set in a 19th century firehouse, Jack’s Firehouse is definitely worth a visit!
 Jack’s Firehouse is located directly across from Eastern State Penitentiary on Fairmount Avenue.

 Even though we sat at the dog-friendly outdoor seating area, Brian and I each took a moment to explore the inside of this unique establishment.
 Most of the original mahogany interior, wooden plank flooring, and yes, even the brass fire pole are still intact!
 There is also a racing shell suspended over top the bar.

 What great history this place has!
 The fire company that originally occupied Jack’s was Truck A, now referred to as Ladder Company 1 and located on Parish Street in Philadelphia.
 Truck A was the first paid Philadelphia Fire Department in 1871.

-Cello was here on April 27, 2014!
+Cello visited here on April 27, 2014.